ms-grcymt/WhatTheHack-EnterpriseGradeAKS/Student/02-aks_private.md

 ## Advanced Challenges (Optional)

-- Make sure the AKS cluster does not have **any** public IP address
-- Configure the Azure SQL Database so that it is only reachable over a private IP address
 - Use an open source managed database, such as Azure SQL Database for MySQL or Azure Database for Postgres

 ## Learning Resources